 - Place patties on a baking tray lined with wax or parchment paper and continue portioning and forming patties until all 8 are made.
 Sprinkle patties on both sides with remaining salt and pepper.

-- From here patties can either be made right away, wrapped in plastic and refrigerated for up to one day, or layered between small squares of wax paper, wrapped in tinfoil, placed in a plastic zip bag and frozen.
+- From here patties can either be made right away, wrapped in plastic and refrigerated for up to one day, or frozen.
+To freeze burgers: place each patty between small squares of wax paper, wrap in tinfoil, and place in a freezer-safe plastic bag.
 (If freezing burger patties be sure to remove from freezer and thaw in refrigerator the evening before use.)

 - To cook venison burgers in a cast iron pan: place pan over medium-high heat.
 Add 1 tablespoon of lard or bacon fat to the pan and allow to melt and coat the entire bottom.
 Place 2 – 3 burgers, divot side down, in preheated pan, spacing apart evenly.
 Cook on the first side for 3 – 4 minutes before flipping and cooking for another 2 – 3 minutes (longer for more well done).
 Remove from pan and add another tablespoon of bacon grease before cooking each batch of burgers.
 Remove from pan and immediately top with sliced cheese, if using.